peteroluoch/peteroluoch/README.md

 Backend engineer focused on AI systems, automation, and developer tooling.

 Most of my work sits at the intersection of **Python backend engineering, LLM integration, and workflow automation**.
-I build practical tools that reduce repetitive work and help teams move faster.
+I build practical tools that enhance productivty, reduce repetitive work and help teams move faster.

 ---